GlitchBlake/Termux-Tutorials/Tutorials/Native Desktop Installation/kde.md

 # Termux Desktop Installation Guide - KDE Plasma
+> [!WARNING]
+> KDE Plasma might be heavy for low-end devices.
+It is recommended to have a device with good hardware and hardware acceleration.

 To install a native KDE Plasma desktop on your Termux, follow these steps:

 ## Package Installation